 4. Museo Storico Navale di Venezia

 It would be difficult to argue that anyone knows boats as well as the Venetians.
-There are many canal cities across the world such as Amsterdam, St. Petersburg in Russia, Pittsburg in USA, but Venice is the only city that does not even offer the option of roads for vehicles which makes it truly unique and reliant on water-borne vessels.
+There are many canal cities across the world such as Amsterdam, St. Petersburg in Russia, and Pittsburg in the USA, but Venice is the only city that does not even offer the option of roads for vehicles.
+This makes it truly unique and fully reliant on water-borne vessels.

-If you are a boat person the Historical Museum of the Venetian Navy should be on your list.
+If you’re a boat person, the Historical Museum of the Venetian Navy should be on your list.
 The museum is housed in an 11th-century palace in Campo San Basio and has 42 exhibitions on five levels.
 What’s inside?
-Boats!
-Lots of boats!
+Boats, lots of boats!

 You’ll see 16th-century warships, gondolas like never before, and many other ships of historical importance.
-It is really cool and admittedly a break from Italy’s high-art concentration.
+It’s really cool and admittedly a break from Italy’s high-art concentration.

 3. Murano Glass Museum

-I don’t know if I have ever had a conversation about Venice without someone bringing up Murano and glass blowing.
-That is because glass blowing has been a defining part of Venice’s identity now and forever.
-Glass blowers were forced to move to Murano due to concerns about their furnaces burning so hot in the main city of Venice.
+I don’t know if I’ve ever had a conversation about Venice without someone bringing up Murano and glass blowing.
+That’s because glass blowing has been and continues to be a defining part of Venice’s identity.
+Glass blowers were forced to move to Murano over concerns that their furnaces burned too hot in the main city of Venice.
 It sounds like a “demotion” of sorts, but these people were treated like royalty.

 They were among the only people in Venice allowed to carry a sword and became very wealthy.
-Unfortunately, they were forbidden to leave Venice as the commercial city wanted to protect their trade secrets.
-Today, glass blowing is everywhere, but while its origins are not from Venice, it reached never before seen levels in the city.
+Unfortunately, they were forbidden from leaving Venice as the commercial city wanted to protect their trade secrets.
+Today, glass blowing is everywhere.
+While its origins are not in Venice, it reached never before seen levels in the city.
 You can witness the evolution of glass at the Murano Glass Museum.

-According to the museum website linked above, the glass factory is laid out in chronological order.
-It starts with Roman glass created between the 1st and 3rd century AD which leads into the Murano section.
-It is the largest collection of Murano glass in the world with works dating from the 15th to 20th century including many world-famous masterpieces.
+According to the museum website, the glass factory is laid out in chronological order.
+It starts with Roman glass created between the first and third century A.D., which leads into the Murano section.
+It is the largest collection of Murano glass in the world with works dating from the 15th to the 20th century including many world-famous masterpieces.
 This museum is a real treat.

 2. Arsenale della Biennale di Venezia